Updated: Jan 10, 2022

 This fix was written by Dr. Duke from the HLLTC and reposted here by GOD-sSs-END.
 This fix will repair comms for most players in Hell Let Loose and other games.

+There you are!
 You're in the middle of a firefight or a tank duel.
 Or perhaps you're coordinating an offensive or just enjoying a nature walk through the beautiful battlefields of Hell Let Loose.
 Suddenly, you're no longer communicating in-game.
 Your comms are out!
-It can happen anywhere, to anyone, and it happens without mercy.
-There is a fix.
+It can happen anywhere, to anyone.
+Here are a couple of fixes for lost comms.

 Try These Steps First